 She did not do such a good job because I flat out refused to get it.
-Not an easy achievement.
 I walked out of that bank feeling proud not to have purchased what I considered was just an ‘add-on’ the bank was trying to sell to me.

 Fast forward a few years.
 After dating Yvonne, my future wife-to-be, for a few months, we started talking about insurance.
 I started teasing her and joking about how incredible it is that Germans have insurance for everything.
-During our jokes, she found out that I did not have a Haftpflichtversicherung, and her face was just as shocked as Ina’s face when I said I did not want it.
+During our jokes, she found out that I did not have a Haftpflichtversicherung.
+Yvonne’s face was just as shocked as the one from the woman from the bank years before when I said I did not want it.